-- Revise the ClearIAS Current affairs monthly Capsule available in the ClearIAS store.
+Revise the ClearIAS Current affairs monthly Capsule available in the ClearIAS store.

-- Don’t spend more than 1 hour on newspapers.
+Also, don’t spend more than 1 hour on newspapers.

 ClearIAS Action Plan for Prelims: Day 61 – Day 90

 Those who are from the non-Science background, take a look at the Science section of this book.
-It will surely help in a quick understanding of what is needed in exam perspective.
+It will surely help in a quick understanding of what is needed in the exam perspective.

-- Track your improvement while solving mock exams.
+Track your improvement while solving mock exams.

-- Revise our NCERT based mock exams again.
+Revise our NCERT based mock exams again.
 Whenever you need a reference, go back and read the corresponding portion of NCERT books.

 Rather than mechanically doing mock exams, spend sufficient time to analyse the results, learning zone, and performance reports.

 ClearIAS Action Plan for Prelims: Day 91 – Day 100

-- Attempt and revise previous year UPSC questions.
+Attempt and revise previous year UPSC questions.

-- Revise the notes you already made for Prelims.
+Revise the notes you already made for Prelims.

-- Don’t go behind any new materials or mock questions, but focus only on the recommended items we discussed above.
+Don’t go behind any new materials or mock questions, but focus only on the recommended items we discussed above.